docker/docs/docker-hub/deactivate-account.md

 Once you have completed all the steps above, you can deactivate your account.

-1. Select your account name in the top-right of Docker Hub and from the dropdown menu, select **Account Settings**.
+1. Select your account name in the top-right of Docker Hub and from the drop-down menu, select **Account Settings**.
 2. From the **Deactivate Account** tab, select **Deactivate account**.

 > This cannot be undone.
 Be sure you've gathered all the data you need from your account before deactivating it.